Classes

 The concept of creating instances of classes with access to member variables and methods is common across languages.

-.
+Create a class with class start.
 It takes in, at the very least, the name of the class (in PascalCase as with functions).
-You can then also provide extends
+You can then also provide extends and a name of a class to indicate a single class to inherit from.

-.class start : Word
+class start : Word

 comment line : ...